Planning Application Process

 The Planning Applications Committee can decide to:

 All Planning Application Committee meetings are open to the public.
-Copies of committee agendas and reports can be inspected on this website.
+Copies of committee agendas and reports can be viewed on our Planning Applications Committee website.

-The public, representatives of Town/Parish Councils and other groups and societies are able to speak for two minutes each when a specific application is considered.
-Ward councillors may speak for up to five minutes.
+The public, representatives of Town/Parish Councils and other groups and societies are able to speak for 3 minutes each when a specific application is considered.
+Ward councillors may speak for up to 5 minutes.

 Once a decision has been made, a formal decision notice is issued to the applicant or agent.

-If approved, the decision notice will set out the summary of reasons for approval and the planning policies relating to the development.
+If approved, the decision notice will set out the planning policies relating to the development.
 It will also set out any conditions relating to the approval.

 In the case of refusals, full reasons are given as to which elements of the development are unacceptable and why it does not accord with planning policy.